Vector and Tensor Spin Polarization for Vector Bosons at Local Equilibrium: Summary and outlook

+This estimation also suggests that the second-order hydrodynamic terms reported in \eqs{spal-ptomega}{spal-ptspin} may contribute substantially to spin alignment.
+Furthermore, the spin alignment induced by gradients of the thermal shear or net spin potential, given by Eqs. (\ref{spal-ptshear}) and (\ref{spal-ptspin}), contains terms proportional to $\gk\equiv E_\bk/m$.
+For vector mesons with large momenta, these contributions would become more important, which also awaits verification from numerical simulations.

-\section{Summary and Outlook}
+\section{Summary and outlook}

-In summary, we have calculated the spin density matrix of neutral vector mesons up to the second order in the gradient expansion of the local thermodynamic equilibrium, i.e. neglecting the dissipative part of the density operator.
-The tensor component of the spin density matrix, which is responsible for spin alignment, appears only at the second order in the gradient expansion, that is quadratic in the first order derivatives or linear in the second order derivatives of the four-temperature field \( \beta_\mu \) and quadratic in the spin potential \( \Omega_{\rho\sigma} \) or linear in its first order derivative.
+In summary, we have calculated the spin density matrix of neutral vector mesons up to the second order in the gradient expansion of the local thermodynamic equilibrium, \ie neglecting the dissipative part of the density operator.
+The tensor component of the spin density matrix, which is responsible for spin alignment, appears only at the second order in the gradient expansion, that is quadratic in the first-order derivatives or linear in the second order derivatives of the four-temperature field \( \beta_\mu \) and quadratic in the spin potential \( \Omega_{\rho\sigma} \) or linear in its first-order derivative.
 This calculation has been carried out in the so-called canonical pseudo-gauge, that is with the canonical stress-energy tensor and the canonical spin tensor coupled to a non-vanishing spin potential $\Omega$.

 To carry out our calculations, we have introduced the Matrix-Valued-Spin Distribution (MVSD) function defined from the Wigner function and developed a set of Feynman rules to compute them.
 We found that, at this order of the expansion, the spin alignment parameter in the rest-frame of the particle reads